TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 Now this is something.
-The words highlighted in green show what makes the score "go up", i.e. the "positive" words (check the next section to see how to show positive AND negative words with the ``relu`` argument).
+The words highlighted in green show what makes the score “go up”, i.e. the “positive” words (check the next section to see how to show positive AND negative words with the ``relu`` argument).

 Even though the explanation is bright green, the actual prediction is not very positive.
-Hover over the highlighted words to see their actual "weight".
+Hover over the highlighted words to see their actual “weight”.

 Modify explanations with the ``relu`` and ``counterfactual`` arguments
 ----------------------------------------------------------------------

-In the last section we only saw the "positive" words in our input, what made the class score "go up".
-To "fix" this and see the "negative" words too, we can pass two boolean arguments.
+In the last section we only saw the “positive” words in our input, what made the class score “go up”.
+To “fix” this and see the “negative” words too, we can pass two boolean arguments.

 ``relu`` (default ``True``) only shows what makes the predicted score go